Best Snake Breeds That Like To Be Handled

 The best snakes for pets are widely available, easy to handle, and long-living.

-Like before purchasing any other type of pet, make sure you have considered carefully if you have the time, energy, and resources to commit.
+However, before purchasing any other type of pet, make sure you have considered carefully if you have the time, energy, and resources to commit to being a snake parent.

-However, snakes are a fascinating and rewarding pet to have at home with the proper planning and enthusiasm.
+Snakes are a fascinating and rewarding pet to have at home with the proper planning and enthusiasm.
+You’ll need an enclosure (the right size), food (live or frozen prey), and time to engage with your pet.